meet author

 Erin Dealey

-I'm the author of more than a dozen children’s picture books (and growing) and repped by East/West Literary.
+I'm the author of 20+ children’s picture books (more to come) and repped by East/West Literary.
 A Language Arts/ theater teacher with decades of classroom experience, I head the theater department of Sugarloaf Fine Arts Camp AKA Drama Mama.
 You can find my published stage plays at Uproar Theatrics.
 As a member of the Area3WP and a former RA for SCBWI CA North/Central, I have presented workshops at schools, as well as SCBWI, reading associations, school library associations, and the PK1 Conference.

 Who is Erin Dealey?